 Turn Art Lookers into Art Buyers

-I go to a lot of art openings and typically don't hang around all that long at any one place.
-I look at the art and, when possible, have a few words with the artist, after which it's on to the next show.
+I go to a lot of art openings and typically don't hang around all that long at any one gallery.
+I look at the art and when possible have a few words with the artist, after which it's on to the next show.
 I recently had a chance encounter with an artist whose opening I had been to several nights before.
 We exchanged pleasantries, and I mentioned how much I enjoyed the show.
-The artist thanked me and, as we were about to part, asked somewhat cryptically, "Did you look at the art?" with emphasis on the word "look."
+The artist thanked me and as we were about to part, asked somewhat cryptically, "Did you look at the art?" with emphasis on the word "look."
 Without thinking, I answered, "Of course," but then felt a curious twinge of guilt as I walked off wondering, well... did I really look at it?
 Yes I did, but the artist's implication seemed to be that perhaps I didn't look at it long enough.
 Hmmm.

 Several hints for crafting compelling copy:

 * Your introductory might address typical responses viewers have to your art.
 If you're like most artists, you already know what people like about it and what types of questions they commonly ask.
 So make it easy for first timers, feed them those answers up front, and save them the time and trouble of struggling to figure out why they like what they're looking at.

 * Have a one or two sentence description or explanation of each work of your art, and be specific-- specifics are easier to grasp than generalities.
 Your description can be about anything-- color, shape, size, materials, technique, medium, inspiration, mood, thoughts, justifications, beliefs, the music you listened to while you made it, why you made it, where you made it, how you made it, how long it took to make, and so on.
 Keep it simple; keep it clear; write it in such a way that you make viewers want to know more.